Dense Hebbian neural networks: a replica symmetric picture of supervised learning: Plefka's Expansion on Gibbs potential

 \section{Plefka's Expansion on Gibbs potential}

 The purpose of this section is to follow the path from \cite{Plefka1}, namely the computation of the expansion of the Gibbs potential.
-We use this in the computational part of our work to produce the figures in the main part.
-We remind to \cite{unsup} for the discussion concerning dense Hebbian neural networks and dense unsupervised Hebbian networks.
-Let us describe the supervised regime.
+We use this in the computational part of our work to produce the figures in the main text.
+We refer to \cite{unsup} for the discussion concerning dense Hebbian neural networks and dense unsupervised Hebbian networks.
+Here, we focus on the supervised regime.

 The Hamiltonian of the described system is